ouravantgarde/red-rainbow/competitors.md

 %-st**Health** : 700

-Believed to be manifested from rapture's leftovers oozing its way all they way down, Phosphenes are a form of viral apparition, seeking fresh magic.
+%-fdBelieved to be manifested from rapture's leftovers oozing its way all they way down, Phosphenes are a form of viral apparition, seeking fresh magic.

 %-tr